 In the past, vocational education was frequently seen as a placement for the students who could not make the grade in academic courses.
-However, the laws that created current programs require career and technical programs to produce students who can compete in higher education settings, and who will be ready to meet challenges as competent adults in any occupation they choose, in a workforce that participates in a global economy.
-This article is the first in a two-part series addressing the current state of career and technical education.
+However, the laws that created current programs require career and technical education — or CTE — programs to produce students who can compete in higher education settings, who will be ready to meet challenges as competent adults in any occupation they choose, and who will power a workforce that participates in a global economy.

-School-to-career courses at the high school level have additional benefits that promote positive outcomes for students who enroll – namely higher attendance rates and achievement.
-For example, the attendance rate for school-to-career students in one Philadelphia school district was 87.5% (10% higher that other students) indicating that students are interested in or value these classes enough to be there.
-Another sign of student interest and engagement is that 30% of the Philadelphia career education students earned a 3.0 or higher grade-point average (GPA), while only 19.8% of non-career education students earn a B-average or better GPA.
-But perhaps the most convincing evidence of student interest, relevance, and staying power of the school-to-career programs is the dropout rate of 3.4%; less than one-third the rate for non-vocational students in the district.2
+School-to-career courses at the high school level have additional benefits that promote positive outcomes for students who enroll — namely higher attendance rates and achievement.
+For example, the attendance rate for school-to-career students in one Philadelphia school district was 87.5 percent (10 percent higher that other students) indicating that students are interested in or value these classes enough to be there.
+Another sign of student interest and engagement is that 30 percent of the Philadelphia CTE students earned a 3.0 or higher grade point average (GPA), while only 19.8 percent of non-CTE students earn a B-average or better.
+But perhaps the most convincing evidence of student interest, relevance, and staying power of the school-to-career programs is the dropout rate of 3.4%; less than one-third the rate for non-vocational students in the district.

-Career, technical, and occupational skills programs have used a variety of names during the last two decades, such as “vocational education,” “vocational-technical education,” “practical arts,” and most recently, “career and technical education.”
+Career, technical, and occupational skills programs have used a variety of names during the last two decades, such as “vocational education,” “vocational-technical education,” “practical arts,” and most recently, “career and technical education or CTE.”
 Programs are offered across a variety of educational levels and settings including:

 - middle schools